KeyboardCowboy/cbase/README.md

 stripping out the overabundance of classes and markup to create a more semantic and low-profile theme layer.

-Version 3 also introduces the SASS preprocessor and basic theming functions for the FontAwesome library.
+Version 3 also introduces various external libraries:

+- FontAwesome 3.2.0 (CDN)
+- Zen-Grids 2.0.0-alpha2
+- Normalize
+- Typeplate